 The Infinium material is windproof and highly water resistant (shown above from the inside, it’s the silver material).

-From teh outside, it’s barely differentiated…until it gets wet or muddy.
+From the outside, it’s barely differentiated…until it gets wet or muddy.
 The lighter, more breathable stretch material across the back, under the arms, and around the forearms makes a great windbreaker on cooler days…it’s soft and comfy, unlike most wind shells.
 The placement keeps the jacket more breathable under a pack, and under a pack’s hip belt.

 Speaking of, note the pocket placement in the top photo…they’re intentionally placed above the belt line so you can access them easily even when wearing a pack.
 Not wearing a pack?
 It’s even more breathable.
 Even on long climbs on cool days, I never felt like I got too sweaty or overheated.

 The downside to the mixed materials is that the softer parts will get soaked if it really starts raining.
 A light mist or occasionaly splash is no problem, but when it started sprinkling and didn’t stop, the forearms got very wet, then cold.
 It’s a weird feeling having only part of my arm being cold and wet, so I wish Gore would put the Infinium all the way down the top of the arm AND all the way around the forearms.
-That would make this jacket really perfect for the intended use.
+That would make the Gorewear Lupra really perfect for the intended use.

 As is, I still really like this.
 A lot.
 It’s still looking fresh after numerous washes and wears, and all that dirt you see came completely out in the wash.
 Other key features include: